espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Notes
 """"""

 -  The number of SSL connections depends on available memory and the maximum number of connections.
--  SSL connection does not support Wi-Fi passthrough mode.
+For ESP8266 devices, only one SSL connection can be established due to limited memory.
 -  SSL connection needs a large amount of memory.
 Insufficient memory may cause the system reboot.
 -  If the ``AT+CIPSTART`` is based on an SSL connection and the timeout of each packet is 10 s, the total timeout will be much longer depending on the number of handshake packets.